 The Committee may award restricted stock units, or RSUs.
 Each RSU will have a value equal to the fair market value of a share of the Company's common stock on the date of grant.
 In its discretion, the Committee may impose conditions and restrictions on RSUs, as specified in the RSU award agreement, including restrictions based upon the achievement of specific performance goals and time-based restrictions on vesting.
 As determined by the Committee at the time of the award, settlement of vested RSUs may be made in the form of cash, shares of Company stock, or a combination of cash and Company stock.
-Settlement of vested RSUs will be in a lump sum as soon as practicable after the vesting date but in no event later than two and one-half $(2\frac{1}{2})$ months following the vesting date.
-The amount of the settlement will equal the fair market value of the RSUs on the yasting date.
-Each RSU will be credited with an amount equal to the dividends paid on a share of Company stock between the date the RSU is paid to the participant, if at all.
+Settlement of vested RSUs will be in a lump sum as soon as practicable after the vesting date but in no event later than two and one-half (21⁄2) months following the vesting date.
+The amount of the settlement will equal the fair market value of the RSUs on the vesting date.
+Each RSU will be credited with an amount equal to the dividends paid on a share of Company stock between the date of award and the date the RSU is paid to the participant, if at all.
 Dividend equivalents will vest, if at all, upon the same terms and conditions governing the vesting of the RSUs under the 2020 Plan.
-Payment of the RSU.
+Payment of the dividend equivalent will be paid at the same time as payment of the RSU.
 The holders of RSUs will have no voting rights.